Area of expertise

 Sluggish and sedentary peoples, such as the Ancient Egyptians - with their concept of an afterlife journey through the Field of Reeds - project on to the next world the journeys they failed to make in this one.”
 Bruce Chatwin, The Songlines

 Sam is one of our co-founders.
 He spent two years in Sri Lanka researching and developing the distinct Experience Travel Group feel.
-However, this process was interrupted by the Asian tsunami of 2004 and the ETG team (i.e. Sam and Tom) rolled up their sleeves and became ‘Aid Sri Lanka’ for 6 months instead.
+However, this process was interrupted by the Asian tsunami of 2004 and the ETG team (then just Sam and Tom) rolled up their sleeves and became ‘Aid Sri Lanka’ for 6 months instead.

 The Sri Lanka experience was ready to launch again in 2006, by which time Sam and Tom had been joined by Melissa and Southeast Asia had also been thoroughly scoured for distinctive experience-based holidays.
+12 years later and the team has grown to 23 in the UK and a further 5 in Asia, not to mention 100’s of partners and guides who work for us on semi-permanent basis throughout Asia.
+The travel collective that Experience Travel Group now represents is Sam’s proudest achievement.

 If you have children and would like to discuss the best family experiences, call Sam today on 020 3598 2070.